The Evolution of SEO

 Today the Mobile Revolution continues as more and more web traffic continues to flow through mobile devices as time goes on.
 New developments like voice search have also affected SEO as well as social search.
 Content is still king, even when it comes to SEO, so having high-quality, relevant, engaging content will do you the most favors when it comes to your website’s search engine performance.
 But content will become increasingly diversified moving forward, meaning content types like infographics, videos, gifs, and even mobile applications will be considered by search engines to be “quality content”.

-SEO for Your New Website
+SEO Checklist for Your Website

-So what do you need to consider when developing your new website’s SEO plan?
+So what do you need to consider when developing your website’s SEO plan?
 Make sure you check the following boxes as you optimize your new site for search engines.

 1. Optimize Your Website for Speed